-- our ability to initiate, and the progress and results of, our planned clinical trials; - the ability and willingness of our collaboration partners and licensees to continue clinical development of product candidates; - · our ability to enter into and maintain our collaborations, including our collaborations with Santen, Janssen, and I-Mab; - our ability to achieve, and our obligations to make, milestone payments under our collaboration and license agreements; - the costs and timing of procuring supplies of product candidates for clinical trials and regulatory submissions; - the scope, progress, results and costs of preclinical development, and clinical trials of product candidates; - whether and when Janssen reacquires the rights to the AR Mutant Program; - the costs, timing and outcome of regulatory review of product candidates; - the revenue, if any, received from commercial sales of product candidates for which we or any of our partners, including Santen or I-Mab, may receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any product candidates for which we receive marketing approval and do not partner for commercialization; and - the extent to which we acquire or in-license other products and technologies.
+- our ability to initiate, and the progress and results of, our planned clinical trials; - the ability and willingness of our collaboration partners and licensees to continue clinical development of product candidates; - our ability to enter into and maintain our collaborations, including our collaborations with 3D Medicines and Alphamab, and I-Mab; - our ability to achieve, and our obligations to make, milestone payments under our collaboration and license agreements; - the outcome of our negotiations with I-Mab with respect to payments under the TJ004309 Agreement; - the costs and timing of procuring supplies of product candidates for clinical trials and regulatory submissions; - the scope, progress, results and costs of preclinical development, and clinical trials of product candidates; - the extent to which the COVID-19 pandemic delays our clinical development activities or those of our collaborators; - the costs, timing and outcome of regulatory review of product candidates; - the revenue, if any, received from commercial sales of product candidates for which we or any of our partners, including 3D Medicines, Alphamab and I-Mab, may receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims;

+- the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any product candidates for which we receive marketing approval and do not partner for commercialization; and - the extent to which we acquire or in-license other products and technologies.

 Until we can generate substantial product revenues, if ever, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, and licensing arrangements.
 There can be no assurance that additional funds will be available when needed from any source or, if available, will be available on terms that are acceptable to us.
-Even if we raise additional capital, we may also be required to modify, delay or abandon some of our plans which could have a material adverse effect on our business, operating results and financial condition and our ability to achieve our intended business objectives.
+As a result of the COVID-19 pandemic and actions taken to slow its spread, the global credit and financial markets have experienced extreme volatility and disruptions, including severely diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
+If the equity and credit markets deteriorate, it may make any necessary debt or equity financing more difficult, more costly and more dilutive.
+Even if we raise additional capital, we may also be required to modify, delay or abandon some of our plans or programs which could have a material adverse effect on our business, operating results and financial condition and our ability to achieve our intended business objectives.
 Any of these actions could materially harm our business, results of operations and future prospects.